fantasybot-red/Agent_Fantasy/Readme.md

-# Project AI Fantasy
+# Project Agent Fantasy

 ---
-This project make to show that AI can be control discord bot and do more than just a chatbot.
+This project make to show that Agent can be control discord bot with properly tool and system prompt.

 This a educational project only is not intended for production use.
 ## Features